dsbondin/dsbondin.github.io/_posts/2018-02-02-js_scope_and_hoisting.markdown

 // TypeError: greet is not a function
 ```

-When the `console.log(greet())` gets executed, the engine doesn't know yet that `greet` is a function.
+When `console.log(greet())` gets executed, the engine doesn't know yet that `greet` is a function.
 It's still a hoisted undefined variable.

-The following example demonstrates that the scope is created during hoisting is preserved through the execution phase:
+The following example demonstrates that the scope created during hoisting is preserved through the execution phase:

 2.
 ```